 AVClub in their review spoke about how reminiscent of a father, Frank’s actions are, he is looking out for Karen, he knew that she was in love with Matt because he was watching her during the trial (must have been the few short seconds that Matt was actually in court).
 I don’t know good his advice was, because I’m of the school of thought that says don’t use love as a blanket statement to excuse the shitty behavior of your loved ones but hey just me.

-Karen, however, got a little look at just how dangerous the men who she associates herself with are, when Frank uses their little diner meet up to lure out the Blacksmith’s men, as he tells her to take the waitron and cook and tell them to hide in the kitchen.
+Karen, however, got a little look at just how dangerous the men who she associates herself with are, when Frank uses their little diner meet up to lure out the Blacksmith’s men, as he tells her to take the waiter and cook and hide in the kitchen.
 During an altercation between Frank and the Blacksmith’s men, Karen gets to see Frank in action as The Punisher, as he gets one of them to reveal the location of The Blacksmith.

 I have noted in these reviews before that I am very pro-Frank and Karen, and if this was a different show that had endless opportunities for a character and storyline stretches, maybe my wish would have been granted.
 But while I enjoy their scenes together, and secretly feel like they would be perfect together (right now they are miles ahead of Matt and Karen) the Punisher has a particular role to play in Daredevil, and Karen has helped him get there, so I think that will be the crux of their relationship.